 Fratelli Beretta USA imports real “Prosciutto di Carpegna” made in Italy, together with several other Italian made products.
 They also have several factories in the USA where they make Italian sounding products, including Salumi, Coppe, Pancetta.
 On their site, you have also a list of supermarkets that carry their products.
 I did not check yet the products they sell.

-Salami in the USA:
+Italian Salami in the USA: a bit of history

 The import of pork products into the USA has been forbidden for many years by the Food and Drug Administration.
 Some Italian expatriates found a way to satisfy the market anyway for Salami in that country, here is the story of what they did: